Capture of HMS Epervier: Aftermath

-Results

 The victory of Peacock over Epervier was one of the most one-sided of the War of 1812, even though the two opposing vessels were not grossly disparate in strength.
 It was stated that although Peacocks fire had dismounted some of Eperviers carronades, more of them fell from their mounts when they were fired.
 Wales had carried out little of the gunnery practice that would have revealed defects in the guns or carriages before it was too late to remedy them.
 Wales had also reported disaffection and unrest among his crew and, unusually for the Royal Navy in the War of 1812, they failed in their duty to fight to their utmost.
 The court martial (on 20 January 1815) revealed that Epervier had the worst crew of any vessel on her station.
 In particular, her crew consisted mostly of invalids from the hospital.

-Post script

 On 21 October 1814, Congress passed a resolution that in honour of their capture of Epervier, each of Peacocks officers would receive a silver medal and each of her midshipmen would receive a sword.